hzeller/gcode-cli/README.md

 ```
 usage:
 ./gcode-cli <gcode-file> [connection-string]
+<gcode-file> is either a filename or '-' for stdin

 Connection string is either a path to a tty device or host:port
  * Serial connection